effisamm/gr-coding-challenge/README.md

 ````
 2. Install, relevent libraries and run the pipeline
     a.
 Install IDE prefably PyCharm
+    b.
+Please note this application uses the python 2.7 version
-    b. pip install ijson
+    c. pip install ijson
-    c.
+    d.
 Click on start to run the pipeline or "Shift + f10"
 ````

 # Assumptions